Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 For the small string tests, we use hash maps with `std::string` as key and `int64_t` as value.

 Each string is a random generated string of 15 alphanumeric characters (+1 for the null terminator).
 A generated key may look like "ju1AOoeWT3LdJxL".
-The generated string doesn't need any heap allocation and will be stored on the stack as Clang 5.0 (with libstdc++) will use the [small string optimization](https://stackoverflow.com/questions/10315041/meaning-of-acronym-sso-in-the-context-of-stdstring) for any string smaller or equal to 16 characters.
+The generated string doesn't need any extra heap allocation as Clang 5.0 (with libstdc++) will use the [small string optimization](https://stackoverflow.com/questions/10315041/meaning-of-acronym-sso-in-the-context-of-stdstring) for any string smaller or equal to 16 characters.
 This allows hash maps using open addressing to potentially avoid cache-misses on strings comparisons.

 The size of each `std::string` object is 32 bytes.